Phuc-Tuong-Chau/Taiwan-Toilet-Affairs/README.md

 In our analysis, a circle is drawn with a radius equivalent to 400 meters around tourist spots in Taiwan.
 The decision of the length lies upon the common standard, as 400-meter is widely accepted as a conventional walking distance.
 We mark all the public toilets in the provided range of circles and calculate the average number of public toilets within the area of every tourist spots.
 After that, we create an interactive map html file to showcase our results with markers of tourists spots in Taipei as well as surrounding public toilets.
 We show the demonstration in R and Python below.

+In R, for calculate the distance by Haversine formula, there're at least two function: *geosphere::distHaversine* and *fossil::deg.dist*.
+Both works well with current data, but for bigger dataset (>1000 tourist spots and >44000 toilet across Taiwan), *deg.dist* does faster. geosphere::distHaversine calculates distance in meters, while deg.dist in kilometers

 **Solutions in R (calculation all Taiwan, maps Taipei)**

 ```R